|

 Helmet

 A proper fitting helmet is arguably the most important piece of safety gear you will invest in.
 Bicycle helmets are NOT acceptable, as they do not cover enough of the skater's head.
-The front of the helmet must cover most of the skater's forehead, and the helmet cannot slide back and forth on the skater's head. |
+The front of the helmet must cover most of the skater's forehead, and the helmet cannot slide back and forth on the skater's head.
+Triple Eight and S1 make excellent helmets.
+Look for certified helmets! |

 Knee Pads

 Make sure that the knee pad fits tight enough so that it will not slide off.
 Knee pads will compress over time and wear out; you should inspect them regularly for cracks, rips, and exposed rivets.
-Some good name brands are Pro-Tec, Rector, 187, TSG, and Triple Eight.
-You can plan on spending $35 to $85 on knee pads. |
+Many skaters rely on 187 Killer Pads, but some other good name brands are Pro-Tec, Rector, TSG, and Triple Eight.
+You can plan on spending $35 to $100 on knee pads, or buy a combo pack that includes elbow and wrist guards. |

 Wrist Guards

 Wrist guards are designed to protect your hands and wrist, they absorb impacts to the hand and give support to your wrists.
 Some guards have splints on the top or bottom and some have splints on both sides.
-Like all protective gear your wrist guards need to be sized correctly for optimum support, keep in mind that you will replacing the wrist guards often so inspect frequently. |
+Like all protective gear your wrist guards need to be sized correctly for optimum support. |

 Mouth Guard